imranh2/imranh2.github.io/_posts/2020-05-21-kubespray-ingress-loadbalancer.md

 # Don't rely on a external loadbalancer
 # Install one on every worker node
-# I'm sure this could be replaced down the line with MetalLB and NGINX Ingress...
+# I'm sure this could be replaced down the line with MetalLB and ingress-nginx...
 loadbalancer_apiserver_localhost: true
 loadbalancer_apiserver_type: nginx